mui/mui-x/docs/src/pages/components/data-grid/pagination/pagination.md

 ## apiRef

-The Grid exposes a set of methods that will let you achieve all the above features using the imperative apiRef.
+The grid exposes a set of methods that enables all of these features using the imperative apiRef.

-> ⚠️ Only use this API when you have no alternatives.
-Always start from the declarative API the Grid exposes.
+> ⚠️ Only use this API when you have no alternative.
+Always start from the declarative API that the grid exposes.

 - `setPageSize`
 - `setPage`